Code-Institute-Submissions/Fantastic-Books/TESTING.md

 - Although _favourites_ are not being displayed when the review has been deleted they still exist in the favourites[] field in the users collection in the database

 - When _admin_ user deletes a users account that users reviews are not being deleted
+- However search can be performed for the username of the user which lists any reviews created by that user and then reviews can be deleted individually

 #### [**Table of Contents**](#table-of-contents)